Luxury Adventure Travel 2026: 10 Top Experiences

 7. Albania — Europe's most affordable luxury hidden gem

 Albania doesn't sound like luxury.
-But that's precisely the appeal: The Albanian Riviera offers turquoise waters that rival Croatia's—at a fifth of the cost.
-Five-star boutique hotels from €80 per night.
-Private boat trips to hidden coves for €50.
-And drone footage that's unparalleled in Europe.
+But that's precisely the trick: The Albanian Riviera It offers turquoise waters that rival Croatia's—at a fifth of the cost.
+5-star boutique hotels from €80 per night.
+Private boat tours to hidden coves for €50.
+And drone spots that are unparalleled in Europe.

 I've been to Albania twice (2023 and 2025) and produced more drone content both times than on any other trip.
 The mountain lakes, the coast, the Ottoman architecture in Berat and Gjirokastër — all photogenic, all affordable, all still unspoiled.